Kawhi: Best. Trade. Ever. In history. Of the Universe. | Wealthsimple

 Let’s not get crazy (at least right away).
 Let’s start with the first thing any trade has to do: what you get has to be better than what you give.
 The Toronto Raptors’ president Masai Ujiri decided to give the following players to the San Antonio Spurs:

 DeMar DeRozan, most important guy on the team, most popular player, face of the Raptors.
-Jakob Poeltl, a young and promising seven-foot centre.
+Jakob Poeltl, a young and promising seven-foot center.
 And a protected first round pick for 2019.

 In exchange, the Spurs sent: